Quantum Approaches to Consciousness

 With the exception of Eccles’ idea of mental causation, the approach by Beck and Eccles essentially focuses on brain states and brain dynamics.
 In this respect, Beck (2001, 109f) states explicitly that “science cannot, by its very nature, present any answer to […] questions related to the mind”.
 Nevertheless, their biophysical approach may open the door to controlled speculation about mind-matter relations.

-A more recent proposal targeting exocytosis processes at the synaptic cleft is due Fisher (2015, 2017).
+A more recent proposal targeting exocytosis processes at the synaptic cleft is due to Fisher (2015, 2017).
 Similar to the quasi-particles by Beck and Eccles, Fisher refers to so-called Posner molecules, in particular to calcium phosphate, Ca\(_9\)(PO\(_4\))\(_6\).
 The nuclear spins of phosphate ions serve as entangled qubits within the molecules, which protect their coherent states against fast decoherence (resulting in extreme decoherence times in the range of hours or even days).
 If the Posner molecules are transported into presynaptic glutamatergic neurons, they will stimulate further glutamate release and amplify postsynaptic activity.
 Due to nonlocal quantum correlations this activity may be enhanced over multiple neurons (which would respond to Hepp’s concern).

 3.5 Penrose and Hameroff: Quantum Gravity and Microtubuli